 - Human studies supporting the use of ketosis for TBI or concussion is lacking, not because of negative results, but because the studies have not yet been done.

-- You can achieve ketogenesis easier with medium chain triglyceride supplementation, allowing for a more moderate reduction in carbohydrates.
+- You can achieve ketogenesis easier with medium chain triglyceride supplementation, allowing for a more moderate reduction in carbohydrates and protein.

 - Increased DHA consumption appears to provide general neurological benefits to humans, as well as in animal-models of traumatic brain injury.